MonoGame/MonoGame.Samples/FuelCell/Documentation/7-FuelCell-Finishing Touches.md

 The game state management code is confined to the `FuelCellGame.cs` file (with some constants defined in `GameConstants.cs`).
 Heavy modification of the `Update` and `Draw` methods are needed, and some additional new code will be added in various areas of the file.

 However, before we start that work, we will remove the code that renders the bounding spheres.
 It has served its purpose and only gets in the way now.
-In the `Draw` method, comment out (or remove) all code that sets the wire frame rendering mode and calls the `DrawBoundingSphere` method.
+In the `Draw` method, comment out (or remove) all code that sets the wireframe rendering mode and calls the `DrawBoundingSphere` method.
 Rebuild the game and run it.
 Without all the wireframe spheres, it looks like a real game.
 (The sample has these left in but commented out for reference)

 > [!NOTE]
 > If this were a real game in development, you would either remove these calls completely or enclose them in DEBUG conditionals.
 In addition, you could remove or conditionalize the code around initializing and loading the bounding sphere model (boundingSphere).
 However, you still need the remaining code initializing and calculating the bounding spheres for the various game objects.
 Without it, our collision detection disappears.
 >
-> For our purposes, a simple commenting out suffices.
+> For our purposes, a simple commenting-out suffices.

 ## Anybody Got the Time?